 So I saw myself "playing the Trans-Siberian Railway" in my train compartment. homemadewith my favourite book on my knees, absorbed in the contemplation of the imaginary landscapes that were scrolling through the imaginary window, seriously preparing myself for the announced stops: Moscow, Olan-Bator, Beijing...
 And then there was this incredible ascent of the time zones at the slow pace of the train.

-I then launched a search on the Internet, to find "my" book, obviously out of print.
-I ended up finding it on the used book site.
-Abebooks.
-It was the first time I ordered online from them.
+I then started a search on the Internet, to find "my" book, obviously out of print.
+I finally found it on the used book website Abebooks.
+This was my first time ordering online from them.
 Super fast and efficient.
-As soon as you order, as soon as you get it!
+As soon as I ordered, I received it!
 And the book is in good condition, as they said.

-It is in this book, too, that I learned how to handle chopsticks... and I continue, today, to give this very judicious advice to those who find it difficult to get used to them: "It holds like two pencils! »
+It was in this book, too, that I learned how to handle chopsticks... and I continue, today, to give this very sound advice to those who have trouble with it, "It holds together like two pencils!"

-For those who, like me, love to travel virtually thanks to the Internet, you can take the Trans-Siberian Railway without leaving your living room: on Google.ru/transsib (a project associating the Russian Railways and Google), there are videos and interactive maps, to complete the journey, step by step, from Moscow to Vladivostok.
-You have to click on the names in the block located at the bottom right to go from one video to the other.
+For those who, like me, love to travel virtually thanks to the Internet, you can take the Trans-Siberian Railway without leaving your living room: on Google.ru/transsib (a project involving Russian Railways and Google), there are videos and interactive maps, to complete the journey, step by step, from Moscow to Vladivostok.
+You have to click on the names in the block at the bottom right to go from one video to another.

-Finally, because the trip can also be immobile, nourished by readings and dreams, I'm here to pay homage to the poet Baudelaire, always inspiring ...
+Finally, because the journey can also be immobile, fed by readings and dreams, I pay a tribute to the poet Baudelaire, always inspiring...

-For the child in love with cards and prints,
+For the child who loves cards and prints,

-The universe is equal to his vast appetite.
+The universe is equal to its vast appetite.